5 Key Factors in Urban Planning

 5. Urban planners need the right tools at their disposal to do their jobs.

-The U.S. Bureau of Labor Statistics lists the median salary of an urban planner at $71,490 as of 2017, and that figure could increase as the demand for sustainable urban plans grows.
+The U.S. Bureau of Labor Statistics lists the median salary of an urban planner at $78,500 in 2021, and that figure could increase as the demand for sustainable urban plans grows.
 Although not all planners go to graduate school, many have at least a master’s degree in planning.

 In addition to education, planners must know how to create effective plans for current and future residents.
 Much of this comes down to having the right data.